 What is remarkable about Trump and his cronies is that their hatred is raw and broad-spectrum.
 Mexican-Americans, African-Americans, Muslim-Americans, white liberals (coded by the Neo-Nazis as N-lovers) and some of them don’t like Jews very much.
 That is, they seem to hate an absolute majority of the American population.

-Trump’s exaggerated estimation of himself, his need constantly to troll the public for stimulation, his superficial charm, his need to lie, his inability to feel remorse or guilt, his emotional shallowness, his promiscuity and lack of impulse control and serial sexual assault, his use of bankruptcy to avoid paying his creditors and his attraction to a business like casinos which preys on people (many games in casinos are skewed for the House at rates of 11% and on up even to 20%).
+Trump’s psychopathy is evident in his exaggerated estimation of himself, his need constantly to troll the public for stimulation, his superficial charm, his need to lie, his inability to feel remorse or guilt, his emotional shallowness, his promiscuity and lack of impulse control and serial sexual assault, his use of bankruptcy to avoid paying his creditors and his attraction to a business like casinos which preys on people (many games in casinos are skewed for the House at rates of 11% and on up even to 20%).
 Trump is more disciplined and single-minded about his career than most psychopaths manage, but otherwise he seems a classic case.
 He also suffers from a distinct but related condition, of narcissistic personality disorder.

 Many of the people around Trump, who speak for him on television, who are tapped to advise him on national security, on the environment, on issues like net neutrality, also exhibit clear signs of psychopathy.
 Since only about 3 million Americans are born psychopaths, the idea that a whole group of them is moving into power in Washington together is pretty scary.
 And remember that some 38 million Americans are so ethically and emotionally fragile that they will easily fall under the spell of the psychopaths.
 That is, if directed to beat up members of minorities, they will gladly do so.